 - 13. They lived in a council house.
 It had three bedrooms.
 It was like a semi-detached, but it wasn't.
 The house was very nice, but you couldn't play because she had to have everything in its proper place.
 I remember when I went there I wet the bed and she got very angry with me.
 I hadn't done this before.
 I don't know why it started there.
 A doctor came to see me, I remember his name, it was Dr Hopkins and he gave me a lollipop, but I was scared of him.
 I was generally scared of men, but not Mr because he was quiet.
 Any people who shouted at me made me nervous and my stomach would start to go. - 14.
 I remember I wet myself on her couch because she shouted at me.
 She went mad because it was a velvet couch.
 She said wetting yourself was dirty.
 She sent me to bed.
 It was five o'clock in the day.
 I remember because all the children were out playing. - 15.
-Mr mother stayed with them and I was put into her bedroom to stay, the bottom room.
-Shared a room with upstairs.
+Mr is mother stayed with them and I was put into her bedroom to stay, the bottom room.
+Is shared a room with is upstairs.
 The grandmother was kind to me.
-Mrs FNZ was horrible to her.
-She was blind and I remember Mrs FNZ saying to her, "Have you done your dusting?" and the grandmother told her she had and she would ask her, "Where's the duster then?"
+Mrs is was horrible to her.
+She was blind and I remember Mrs is aying to her, "Have you done your dusting?" and the grandmother told her she had and she would ask her, "Where's the duster then?"
 She shouted at her too.
 I didn't mind sleeping in the grandmother's room.
 I had to go to bed at 6:00 pm, we were put to bed really early.

 16. On the outside, to others, they were good people.
 They went to church and kept a clean home.
-They treated differently to how they treated me.
+They treated set of differently to how they treated me.
 They didn't like me speaking for her, they got angry.
 I wasn't an affectionate child and they weren't affectionate people.
-I can't ever remember getting a hug from Mrs FNZ ever. was sneaky, she still had the speech impediment, but she was growing out of it.
+I can't ever remember getting a hug from Mrs^{FNZ} ever.